Contracting-out of the State Second Pension

 Multiply the earnings in each band by the rebate percentage to calculate the total rebate payable.

-Here's an example to show how the rebate payable is calculated.
+Here's an example to show how the rebate payable was calculated.

 Determine the age related rebate percentage